mmartial/ComfyUI_misc/ComfyUI-Workflows/README.md

 <h1>ComfyUI "Combined Workflow"</h1>

+Please check CivitAI for the other versions of this workflow at [https://civitai.com/models/2149956](https://civitai.com/models/2149956)

 _(Looking for the older workflows?
 You can find them in the [Older](Older) folder)_

 This folder contains a "Combined Workflow" (over 650KB) that does SDXL, Pony, Illustrious, Flux1D, Qwen and ZImageTurbo generation with an optional prompt extension using Ollama and Wildcards processing.